Join our Q&A

 If you have completed a Bachelor’s degree or are enrolled in the final semester of a Bachelor’s programme you are eligible to apply for the Master’s programme in Physics.

-3. The combined total of basic requirements and advanced requirements must be min.
-120 ECTS credits.
+The combined total of basic and advanced requirements must be minimum 120 ECTS credits.

 Qualifying degree and other courses/projects